DEDICATED TO THE MEMORY OF LARISA VASILIEVA

 The Museum’s exposition now contains the reproduction of a fragment of the former dacha-based museum with the unique exhibits of that era.
 An exhibition of Larisa Vasilieva’s most popular books dedicated to her memory was opened in the Museum in the spring of 2019.

-The exhibition is on display on the ground floor of the Museum until the end of March 2019.
+The exhibition is on display on the ground floor of the Museum.